GStreamer/gstreamer/markdown/frequently-asked-questions/general.md

 are using it.
 This does not exclude use of GStreamer by other communities at all, of course.

-## What is GStreamer's relationship with the KDE community ?
+## What is GStreamer's relationship with the KDE community?

 The GStreamer community wants to have as good a relationship as possible with KDE, and we hope that someday KDE decides to adopt